jeremy-miller/project-euler/README.md

 ## Motivation
 I created this project for two reasons:
-1. Learn Haskell
+1. Try Haskell
-2. Try solving Project Euler problems.
+2. Try solving Project Euler problems

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.